reshmabidikar/reshmabidikar.github.io/java8-examples/java-8-biconsumer-interface-example.md

   - "java-8-examples"
 ---

 In this blog post, I will be explaining how the Java 8 functional interface BiConsumer works.
-To know more about functional interfaces, you can refer [this](https://reshmabidikar.github.io/2019/03/java-8-functional-interface.html) blog post.
+To know more about functional interfaces, you can refer [this](../java8-features/java-8-functional-interface.md) blog post.

 The `BiConsumer` interface provides a method called `accept`.
 It accepts 2 parameters of any data type.
 It does not return anything, it returns a void.
 So it operates via side effects i.e. it modifies the parameters passed in.
-The BiConsumer interface is a specialization of the Consumer interface.
-To see an example of the `Consumer` interface, refer to [this](https://reshmabidikar.github.io/2019/03/java-8-consumer-interface-example.html) blog post.
+The `BiConsumer` interface is a specialization of the [Consumer](java-8-consumer-interface-example.md) interface.

 #### BiConsumer example with Two Integer parameter